schaeren/homematicip-rest-mqtt-docker/README.md

 ### How to build the Docker image/container

-1. If you haven't already done so: Set up Git
+1. If you haven't already done so: Set up Git<br/
-   `git config --global user.name "Your Name"`
+   `git config --global user.name "Your Name"`<br/
    `git config --global user.email "your.name@email.com"`
-2. Clone the repo
+2. Clone the repo<br/
-   `git clone git@github.com:schaeren/homematicip-rest-mqtt-docker.git`
+   `git clone git@github.com:schaeren/homematicip-rest-mqtt-docker.git`<br/
 3. `cd homematicip-rest-mqtt-docker`
 4. Add your `config.ini` to the current directory (see 'Instructions' below on how to generate it)
-5. Execute the following commands to build the Docker image:
-   `docker build . -t homematicip-rest-mqtt-docker:latest`
+5. Execute the following commands to build the Docker image:<br/ `docker build . -t homematicip-rest-mqtt-docker:latest`
-6. To start the container execute:
+6. To start the container execute:<br/
    `docker run --mount type=bind,source=./config.ini,target=/config.ini homematicip-rest-mqtt-docker:latest --server {mqtt-broker} --debug `

    Replace `{mqtt-broker}` with the hostname or IP address of your MQTT broker.
    If the MQTT broker requires any login credentials or/and other options you must add these to the command line (see `main.py` for supported command line arguments).